Balıklı Greek Hospital: History

-By the end of the 18th century, the Greek community of Constantinople had built three hospitals: this one, in 1762 another in the district of Galata and in 1780 a third in Pera.
+By the end of the 18th century, the Greek community of Constantinople had built three hospitals: this one, in 1762, another in the district of Galata, and in 1780 a third in Pera.
 All three hospitals had their own particular constitutions, but they were all placed under the supervision of the Ecumenical Patriarch, who was responsible for nominating the administrative boards of the hospitals.
-In 1852, through the sponsorship of Patriarch Cyril VI, the Balıklı hospital established an orphanage on the premises.
-The hospitals records reveal that the community's hospitals were open to all patiences regardless of ethnic origin and religious beliefs.
-The hospital also features a church, which serves not only for the patients but the Greek Orthodox community at large.
+In 1852, through the sponsorship of Patriarch Germanus IV, the Balıklı hospital established an orphanage on the premises.
+The hospital's records reveal that the community's hospitals were open to all patients regardless of ethnic origin and religious beliefs.
+The hospital also features a church, which serves not only for patients but the Greek Orthodox community at large.

-During the Istanbul riots of 1955, the hospital received many patients, who suffered from trauma, rape, and physical abuse.
-The hospital was restored in 1991 and in 1994, the first private clinic for the treatment of alcohol and substance abuse in Turkey was established.
+During the Istanbul riots of 1955, the hospital received many patients who suffered from trauma, rape, and physical abuse.
+The hospital was restored in 1991, and in 1994, the first private clinic for the treatment of alcohol and substance abuse in Turkey was established.

 In late 1960, the Turkish treasure seized the properties of the Balıklı Greek Hospital.
-The hospital sued the treasury on the ground that the transfer of its property was illegal, but the Turkish courts were in favor of the Turkish treasure.
-In August 2002, a new law was passed by the Turkish parliament to protect the minorities rights, because of Turkey's EU candidacy.
-With this new law, it prevented the Turkish treasury from seizing community foundations properties.
+The hospital sued the treasury on the grounds that the transfer of its property was illegal, but the Turkish courts were in favor of the Turkish treasury.
+In August 2002, a new law was passed by the Turkish parliament to protect the minorities' rights, because of Turkey's EU candidacy.
+This new law prevented the Turkish treasury from seizing community foundation properties.

 Today

-Today, Balıklı Greek Hospital continues to cater the public in Istanbul.
+Today, Balıklı Greek Hospital continues to cater to the public in Istanbul.
 In 2011, the hospital had 39 doctors, 98 nurses, and other assistants and personnel, which accounted for 440 employees in total.

 On August 4, 2022, a fire broke out on the roof of the hospital.
-The roof was completely destroyed and the upper floor was also destroyed except for the exterior walls.
+The roof was completely destroyed, and the upper floor was also destroyed except, for the exterior walls.
 However, the ground floor of the hospital remained unscathed from the fire.

+In April 2026, the site was restored and reopened.
+The work was carried out in coordination with the Istanbul Governor's Office, Zeytinburnu Municipality, and the Balıklı Greek Foundation.